MikeCookDev/100daysofcode/README.md

        Did a mini project working with some html and css styling.

 Day 10: Created a tribute page for freecodecamps projects toward the Responsive Web Design Certification.

+Day 11: Began working on the survey form for freecodecamps Response Web Design Certification.